CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 ## Annual Run Estimates

-Using 288 cpus on the Cycle Cloud Cluster, it would take ~3.6 days to run a full year, using 3 HBv3-120 compute nodes, at a cost of $926 using ondemand nodes, or $92.6 using interruptable spot nodes.
+Using 288 cpus on the Cycle Cloud Cluster, it would take 1 week to run a full year, using 3 HBv3-120 compute nodes, at a cost of $1782 using ondemand nodes, or $178.2 using interruptable spot nodes.
 (Note, spot nodes have not been tried yet in this tutorial.)